JustinShenk/sonic-face/README.md

 Instruments are cued by the presence of faces.
 The `d` key can be used to debug, followed by the number of faces (5 for the maximum).
 The `o` key activates the user interface.
 The `up` key scrolls through modes.

+## Collect data for gesture analysis with optical flow

+After activating the user interface with `o`, press `g` to get the hand gesture bounding box and `r` to start the recording loop.
+Data is saved to the `data` folder.

 ## Todo

  - [X] Presence of faces triggers hierarchy of instruments (Beat, Clap, Cello + Snare, Mod Saw, and Vocals)
  - [X] Users can cycle through instruments via an augmented reality interface
- - [ ] Proximity of faces determines volume of instruments
+ - [X] Proximity of faces determines volume of instruments
  - [ ] Instantaneous activation of instrument by parsing loops
  - [ ] Hand-activated direction of music
  - [ ] Brightest point activation of music